joychentw/Free-to-Fee-Strategy-Analysis/hightnotes_markdown_r_code.md

 Keeping only the variables that are statistically significant and reading from the coefficient, the result shows:
-- when the subscriber\_friend\_cnt go up by 1%, the odds ratio that they subscribe goes up by 3.1% ((1.01)^0.75567=1.0075).
+- When the subscriber\_friend\_cnt go up by 1%, the odds ratio that they subscribe goes up by 3.1% ((1.01)^0.75567=1.0075).
 - When the
 avg\_friend\_age. go up by 0.75%, the odds ratio that they subscribe